sonuagr/PhraseSemantics/README.md

 Recursive neural tensor network (Socher et al., 2013d) allows both additive and mediated multiplicative interactions between vectors and is able to learn several important compositional sentiment effects in language such as negation and its scope and contrastive conjunctions like but. (??
-We aren't using tensor..)
+We aren't using tensor. is it learnt by our model as well??)

 How is pretraining done?